A guide for spiritual seekers, leaders, and companions

 Helpful Practices: Silence, spiritual companionship, lament psalms and journaling, centring prayer, wilderness retreats

-Transition signs of new growth: Gentle openness, capacity to grieve, re-emergent tenderness, contemplative hunger.
+Transition signs of new growth: Gentle openness, capacity to grieve, feelings of surrender, re-emergent tenderness, contemplative hunger,

 Reflective Questions: